4 Antiretroviral drugs

 3TC (generic name lamivudine) is also a ‘nuc’.
 3TC is well tolerated and has very few side effects.
 Mild nausea, headache and diarrhoea may occur.
 3TC can be taken with or without food.
 The dose is 4 mg/kg/dose twice a day.
 For children above 10 kg once daily dosing of 8 mg/kg dose can be used.

 An oral suspension is available for children weighing less than 14 kg.
 It can also be used in older children who have difficulty swallowing tablets.
 The concentration of the oral suspension is 10 mg/ml.
 The oral suspension is usually made up by the clinic and is stable at room temperature.
-Both 150 mg and 300 mg tablets are available.
+A 150 mg tablet is available.

 3TC is well tolerated with few side effects.